Extension in Pine County

 Contact an educator in your area for consultation, guidance and conversation about your community.

 Minnesota is a great place to explore, understand and conserve the natural landscape.
-Extension education, volunteer and community science programs encourage people to become stewards of Minnesota’s public and private lands.
+Extension education, volunteer and participatory science programs encourage people to become stewards of Minnesota’s public and private lands.

 Volunteer.
 Natural resources volunteers track invasive species, detect forest pests and count native bees, among many other activities.
 You also can study to become a Minnesota Master Naturalist.